 The birthday party came to its climax Saturday evening, with the 1959 Billy Wilder comedy Some Like It Hot, starring Marilyn Monroe, Tony Curtis and Jack Lemmon.
 The 1920s setting of the movie added to the fun of the party, and laughter echoed throughout the theater (especially for the classic last line by Joe E. Brown).
 An added bonus was the 1928 Walt Disney cartoon Steamboat Willie, the first sound cartoon starring Mickey Mouse.

 Before the movie, a special catered reception was held in the Grand Foyer for the theater’s most generous donors.
 During a speech before the movie, Russ Collins gave special recognition to theater donors and volunteers, who help keep operating and other costs down.
-Collins was dressed in a tuxedo, as was organist Steven Ball, who ended his pre-movie concert with a rousing version of “Hooray for Hollywood”.
+Russ was dressed in a tuxedo, as was organist Steven Ball, who ended his pre-movie concert with a rousing version of “Hooray for Hollywood”.

 In the time between the Saturday tours and the evening film, I took in the new movie The Water Horse: Legend of the Deep at the Goodrich Quality 16 on Jackson Road.
 The Goodrich theaters (both in Ann Arbor and Canton Township) are my favorite mainstream movie houses, with their inexpensive matinees and concession refills.

 Like most modern theaters, the Goodrich theaters surround you with comfort and stimulation.
 And if you’re seeing an entertaining movie like Water Horse, it can be a very fun experience.
 It was interesting visiting the Quality 16 after filling my senses with the many fascinating details of the Michigan.

 But as popular as the Goodrich and other theaters are, there is no guarantee that they will be around in 15-20 years.
 It doesn’t seem that long ago that people were lining up at the Movies at Twelve Oaks or the Quo Vadis to see E.T. or Back to the Future.